peterdemin/peterdemin.github.io/source/12_articles/71-rss-feed.md

 ## Reverse proxy

 Nginx has a section dedicated to the feed subdomain.
-Nothing fancy, just proxy pass to a localhost port for defined under `applicationConnectors`:
+It is nothing fancy, just a proxy pass to a localhost port defined under `applicationConnectors`:

 ```nginx
 server {